Managing cash flow with the right mix of credit options

 Whether you run a bakery, an accounting firm, a construction company, or anything in-between, your need for cash may fluctuate.
 A mix of credit options may help.

-Maria would like to learn more about potential financing options that can help her expand her business.
-Her banker listens to her needs and can provide options for Maria to make informed credit choices so she can grow her business.
+Maria would like to learn more about potential financing options to help her expand her business.
+Her banker listens to her needs and provides options for Maria to help her make informed credit choices so she can grow her business.

-Maria applies for an equipment loan to finance the upgrades.
+Maria applies, and is approved for an equipment loan to finance the upgrades.
 Her loan provides her 60 days to use the funds.
 Now she has time to shop for what she needs, with the peace of mind that she has the money to cover it.

 In the meantime, she needs to keep the cupcakes moving.
 Her inventory and supplies add up, from boxes to foil to cupcake papers.
 Maria can pay for these expenses using her business line of credit.
-It can provide her convenient access to funds when she needs them and the flexibility to use them, pay them down, and reuse them over time.
+It provides her with convenient access to funds when she needs them and the flexibility to use them, pay them down, and reuse them over time.

 Maria’s not the only one expanding her business.
 Her accountant, Thomas, is doing some upgrading of his own.
 Thomas just ended his busiest tax season ever, so he thinks now may be the right time to expand his office.
 He applies for a commercial equity line of credit.

 Thomas wants to use his commercial real estate property as collateral to finance his office renovation and business expansion.
-After credit qualifying, Thomas is approved for a line of credit with a payment plan that can help him meet his cash flow needs.
+After credit qualifying, Thomas is approved for a line of credit with a payment plan that works with his budget and cash flow needs.

 While Thomas checks items off of his to-do list, his contractor, Warren, considers his list.
 Warren’s small fleet of trucks has gotten him and his crews to jobs for the past 10 years.
 A few of his vehicles have recently become less reliable.